balderdashy/sails-docs/reference/websockets/resourceful-pubsub/publish.md

     User.find({name: 'bob'}, function(err, bobs) {
       if (err) {return res.serverError(err);}

-      // Tell the secret to every client who is subscribed to the 'secret' event for these users,
+      // Tell the secret to every client who is subscribed to these users,
       // except for the client that made this request in the first place.
-      User.publish(bobs, 'secret', 'Pssst: ' + secret, req);
+      // Note that the secret is wrapped in a dictionary with a `verb` property -- this is not
+      // required, but helpful if you'll also be listening for events from Sails blueprints.
+      User.publish(bobs, {
+        verb: 'messaged',
+        data: secret
+      }, req);

-      return res.status(200).send();
+      return res.send();
     });

   }